0 Items in Your Cart

 When dissection of human corpses was accepted in the 1500s, Andreas Vesalius was able to conduct his own examinations and correct many of the errors that Galen had made.
 Vesalius published On the Structure of the Human Body in 1543, which provided the basis for future study of human anatomy.

 William Harvey made an important contribution to medicine in the 17th century.
-Using the observations Hieronymus Fabricius had made on the valves in veins, Harvey conducted physical tests to prove that blood circulates through the body and through the veins and arteries.
+Using the observations that Hieronymus Fabricius, a surgeon and pioneering embryologist, had made on the valves in veins, Harvey conducted physical tests to prove that blood circulates through the body and through the veins and arteries.
 He wrote On the Motion of the Heart and Blood in Animals in 1628.

 It was the development of the microscope that moved medical study into the next plane of understanding.
 Zacharias Janssen, a Dutch eyeglass maker, discovered the benefits of combining magnifying lenses.
 He is credited with developing the first compound-lens microscope around 1590.